Williams’ ‘Happy’ rules for a sixth week, while DJ Snake and Lil Jon’s ‘Turn Down for What’ charges into the top 10.

 As reported this morning, Perry will team with Kacey Musgraves for the June 13 episode of “CMT Crossroads,” which pairs pop and country acts.
 “From the moment I heard ‘Merry Go Round’ by Kacey Musgraves [which won this year’s Grammy Award for best country song], I knew we were cut from the same songwriter’s cloth,” Perry tells Billboard.

-(And, while Capitol Records has yet to officially release a follow-up single to "Dark Horse," the third single from Perry's album "PRISM," the set's "Birthday" is approaching the Pop Songs radio airplay chart, with an average of 20 plays on the 10 reporting stations playing it.)
+(And, while Capitol Records has yet to officially release a follow-up single to “Dark Horse,” the third single from Perry’s album “PRISM,” the set’s “Birthday” is approaching the Mainstream Top 40 radio airplay chart, with an average of 20 plays on the 10 reporting stations playing it.)

 Jason Derulo’s “Talk Dirty,” featuring 2 Chainz, ranks at No. 4 on the Hot 100 for a third week.
 It peaked at No. 3 for four weeks.

 As the soundtrack to Disney’s “Frozen” logs an eighth week atop the Billboard 200, the album’s “Let It Go” by Idina Menzel keeps at its No. 5 Hot 100 peak to date.
 The best original song Oscar-winner holds at No. 2 on Streaming Songs (7.7 million, up 5 percent) and pushes 4-3 on Digital Songs, although down by 2 percent to 164,000.
 Sales account for 50 percent of the song’s Hot 100 points; streaming, 46 percent; and, radio, just 4 percent, although the ballad rises 15-13 on Adult Contemporary and 32-31 on Adult Pop Songs.